-CAMP WISE ONLINE EMPLOYMENT APPLICATION
+CAMP WISE ONLINE EMPLOYMENT APPLICATIONs

 *Apply by March 1st for a guaranteed interview.
 After March 1st, applicants may be emailed on a need-only basis.
-We are no longer accepting applications for Co-Counselors.

 Jobs Available at Camp Wise:

 Counselor In Training (CIT) – Entering Grade 10